 Hey love!
 A few weeks ago I got soooo many questions about how I edit my photos on Lightroom.
-I also promised you guys that i will share the Lightroom Presets that I usually use in toning my images.
+I also promised you guys that i will give you free Lightroom Presets that I usually use in toning my images.
 These presets are my lifesavers!
 They save me a lot of time during my editing workflow as they instantly enhance my images on my preferred tone and mood.

 As you might know from this Journal or my IG feed, I like trying out different moods but always come back to the natural, vibrant and analog-looking ones.
 I’ve created a lot of different presets and today I’m going to share my three top favorites that I keep coming back to.
 You too can save time in your editing workflow by using these Presets and have your images instantly enhanced according to what you like.